 - Negotiating after a denial: If any part of your claim is rejected, your lawyer can sit down with your employer or their insurance company and work toward an agreement that all parties can live with.

-Legal Costs Of Hiring A Workers’ Compensation Lawyer
+Legal Costs of Hiring a Workers’ Compensation Lawyer

 Our team at Farmer & Morris, PLLC uses a contingency fee structure.
 We will only charge you for our legal help if we help you recover compensation.
 This fee structure allows you to get legal advice without having to worry about upfront costs.
-We also offer all of our clients a free consultation so that everyone can understand what our firm has to offer and evaluate if our firm is a good fit.
+We also offer all of our clients a free consultation so that everyone can understand what our firm has to offer and evaluate whether our firm is a good fit.

-Client testimonials For Farmer & Morris Law, PLLC
+Client Testimonials for Farmer & Morris Law, PLLC

-“I am so proud to say that my attorney Mark Morris and his firm went above and beyond in every way.
-I feel like he and his firm make every effort to be superb and thorough from communication to knowledge of the law to compassion and last but not least, work ethic.
-If you want an attorney who is grounded in great morals, work ethic, and the most knowledge of the law, call Mark Morris…” ~Lauren
+- “I am so proud to say that my attorney Mark Morris and his firm went above and beyond in every way.
+I feel like he and his firm make every effort to be superb and thorough from communication to a knowledge of the law to compassion and last but not least, work ethic.
+If you want an attorney who is grounded in great morals, work ethic, and the most knowledge of the law, call Mark Morris…”

 Our legal team is ready to review your case as well and help you work towards the best possible outcome.